lkopacz/a11y-with-lindsey/src/pages/data-viz-a11y-bar-chart/index.md

   .attr('height', d => height - yScale(d.value))
 ```

-I am not an SVG expert, so to be quite frank, I am not sure why this is (feel free to tweet me about it).
-But because we will need have multiple `<rect>` bound to the same data, I decided to bind the data to the `<g>` instead and append whatever elements I needed to that.
+We need to have multiple `<rect>` elements bound to the same data.
+I decided to bind the data to the `<g>` instead and append whatever elements I needed to that.
 I wanted to use the same data binding for the legend, so I went with that!

 So I started adding some new `<rect>` and `<text>` tags to make the legend!